JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 numbers, the same diagonal argument used to prove that the halting set is not computable, can also demonstrate that there is an algorithm which is not primitive recursive.

-It is easy to see that we can list out all the primitive recursive functions:
+It is easy to see that we can enumerate the primitive recursive functions:

 \\[ P_0, P_1, P_2, \\ldots
 \\]